-Even though the NFL is seeing a decline in its ratings, the top sportsbooks are making superior betting lines each and every day.
+Even though the Panthers NFL fans are seeing a decline in its ratings, the top sportsbooks are making superior betting lines each and every day.
 After all, fans don’t have to tune in to the football games to cash in on their winnings.
 But still, predicting the outcome of a riveting matchup is far more exciting that predicting the outcome of a dull, emotionless game.

 Take last week’s Sunday Night Football game for example.
 The Seahawks and the Cardinals were squaring off to provide Week 7’s SNF action.
 Because both of these teams had qualified for the playoffs last season – with the Cardinals making it as far as the NFC Championship game, many sportsbook fans were anticipating a thrilling contest that would come down to the wire.
 It came down to the wire alright, but in the most excruciatingly boring fashion.
 In the end the contest concluded in a manner no one could’ve predicted, two under-30 yard field goals missed in overtime that gave way to a 6-6 tie.

 Fans were robbed of an entertaining night, and bettors were robbed of a conclusive outcome.
 We don’t see too many ties within the NFL, and if they all end up being that boring, then it’s better to have scarcity than surplus.
 In Week 8 the Cardinals will attempt to put on a more entertaining performance against the team they faced in last year’s NFC Championship game, the Carolina Panthers.
 Neither team has proven worthy of your bet on NFL money lines this season, but let’s see what kind of odds the sportsbooks are putting together for this contest.

 Week 8 – Sunday, October 30th

 Carolina Panthers +3 (-125) 47 ½ (-110) +125

 Arizona Cardinals -3 (+105) 47 ½ (-110) -145